 Antonio M.A.
 Pedro is a mineral exploration geologist with over 30 years of broad experience of and exposure to development issues and management at national, sub-regional, and continental levels.
-He joined the United Nations Economic Commission for Africa (ECA) in 2001, where is currently the Director of ECA’s Sub-regional Office for Eastern Africa, based in Kigali, Rwanda.
+He joined the United Nations Economic Commission for Africa (ECA) in 2001, where he is currently the UNECA’s Deputy Executive Secretary based in Addis Ababa.

 He has been at the forefront of mineral policy analysis and strategy setting and has published or led the publication of major studies and/or policy papers and think pieces on the nexus between the extractive sector and sustainable development.
 He led the work of the International Study Group on Africa’s Mineral Regimes (ISG), a major ECA initiative to ensure that Africa’s mineral resources fully contribute to the socio-economic development of the continent in a sustainable manner.
 The ISG work culminated in the publication of the “Minerals and Africa’s Development” report.
 He also spearheaded the formulation of the Africa Mining Vision (AMV) which was adopted by the African Union Assembly of Heads of State and Government, in February 2009.